BrianDelalex/PaintWar/README.md

 ## RUNTIME

-There two teams, red and blue.
+There are two teams, red and blue.

 The goal of the game is to get the most square marked with your team color (*blue* or *red*).